prescientmoon/solar-conflux/typescript/option/README.md

 ## Limitations

-Both limitaions bellow come from the lack of nominal-typing offered by typescript and are inherited from the `Brand` type offered by the [utility-types](https://github.com/piotrwitek/utility-types) library
+Both limitaions bellow come from the lack of nominal-typing offered by TypeScript and are inherited from the `Brand` type offered by the [utility-types](https://github.com/piotrwitek/utility-types) library

 -   Due to the way the library works (using the `Brand` type from [utility-types](https://github.com/piotrwitezutility-types)) `Some(4) === 4` will return true, similarly to how `4 == "4"` returns true (except in this libraries case the `===` operator will behave the same way).